 What kind of inventions can be patented?

-Every kind of invention (product or process) in the technology sector can be patented, as long as it is new, capable of industrial application, and innvolves and inventive step.
-In other words, if an invention is beyond the State of Art, it can be patented.
-However, the criteria for defining inventions, and the interpretation of these criteria, may differ according to the jurisdiction.
+Every kind of invention (product or process) in the technology sector can be patented, as long as it is new, capable of industrial application and innvolves and inventive step.
+In other words, if an invention is beyond the state of art, it can be patented.
+However, the criteria for defining inventions and the interpretation of these criteria may differ according to the jurisdiction.

 In general, if they meet the aforementioned requirements, patents can protect inventions ranging from machines to medicines or appliances, as well as biological compositions or new ways of obtaining products, substances, or compositions which are already known.

-In addition to a patent, what other types of protection exist for inventions?
+Besides Patents. what other types of protection exist for inventions?

 Inventions can also be protected with utility models, and aesthetic inventions with industrial designs: